PlasmaPy/PlasmaPy/README.md

 # PlasmaPy

-A community developed python package for plasma physics.
+A community developed Python package for plasma physics.

+## Project Status

+PlasmaPy is at the very beginning of its development.
+At present, the project coordinators are seeking plasma physicists who are interested in working on PlasmaPy from the very start of its development.

+An initial description of our hopes for this project are given here:

+* Murphy, Nicholas A, Huang, Yi-Min, & PlasmaPy Community.
+(2016, October).
+PlasmaPy: beginning a community developed Python package for plasma physics.
+Zenodo. http://doi.org/10.5281/zenodo.163752

+## Becoming Involved

+If you would like to join the PlasmaPy Project, please contact Nick Murphy at <namurphy@cfa.harvard.edu> or Yi-Min Huang at <yiminh@princeton.edu>.

 ## Installation

 In the top level directory, run

   python setup.py install

-## Project Status

-PlasmaPy is in the very early stages of development.

-## Becoming Involved

-If you would like to join the PlasmaPy Project, please contact Nick Murphy at namurphy@cfa.harvard.edu

 ## License

-Astropy is licensed under a 3-clause BSD style license - see the ``licenses/LICENSE.md`` file.
+PlasmaPy is licensed under a 3-clause BSD style license - see the ``licenses/LICENSE.md`` file.